Challenges Facing Unmarried Parents In Everett And Snohomish County

 - And what are the parents’ rights, respectively, to see the child?

-These are the very same questions that married couples with kids express when they are divorcing, only the answers can be more complicated in the context of unmarried separation.
+These are the very same questions that married couples with kids ask when they are divorcing, only the answers can be more complicated in the context of unmarried separation.

 Understanding Paternity Petitions